 We already had a rain here so I also wanted to show you how well the stain works – the water just pools on top and comes right off . . . no soaking into the wood!

-We hope you enjoyed our DIY outdoor bench!
+We hope you enjoy our DIY outdoor bench!
+The printable tutorial is below.
 Also I keep getting questions about the planters – I did make those as well!
 Find them here.

 DIY Bench